juliangruendner/ds_opal/README.md

 From the "Dashboard" page, click on "Manage Files":

-Navigate to the directory where the data file will be uploaded.
+Navigate to the directory (projects) where the data file will be uploaded.

 Click on the "Upload" button; this will open a "File Upload" window which allows you to select a file to upload from your computer.

-Click on "Choose File" and select the LifeLines.sav file you have saved at section 2.1 .
-Once done, click on the "Upload" button.
+Upload the file LifeLines.sav in from this repo.

-6.2.2 Create a Project and Import Data
+#### 5.1 Create a Project and Import Data

 In Opal, a project is the workspace for managing data.
 It is required to create a project before importing data into Opal.

 Go to the "Projects" page.

 Add a Project by clicking on the "Add Project" button.
 Then, in the "Add Project" popup window,

-Enter "Test" in the name field,
+Enter "test" in the name field,

 Select the database you created in step Step 4 as the project’s data store,